-- After the terminal starts showing output as the system boots, pay close attention to detect when the system reaches the petitboot menu (it takes a few minutes before it discovers the disks): - System pauses the boot process for a few seconds when it gets the petitboot menu. - Immediately press the Up Arrow key and/or the Down Arrow key a few times while in the petitboot menu. - Boot process stops indefinitely and the user will be able to interact with the petitboot menu and choose a boot option. - 5.
-In the petitboot menu, press the Up Arrow key and/or the Down Arrow key to select the redhat boot option: - Do not select the Rescue option. - If several redhat boot options (besides the Rescue option) are shown, select the newest available. - Press Enter and the server will start to boot the OS.
+- After the terminal starts showing output as the system boots, pay close attention to detect when the system reaches the petitboot menu (it takes a few minutes before it discovers the disks): - System pauses the boot process for a few seconds when it gets the petitboot menu. - Immediately press the Up Arrow key and/or the Down Arrow key a few times while in the petitboot menu. - Boot process stops indefinitely and the user will be able to interact with the petitboot menu and choose a boot option. - In the petitboot menu, press the Up Arrow key and/or the Down Arrow key to select the redhat boot option: - Do not select the Rescue option. - If several redhat boot options (besides the Rescue option) are shown, select the newest available.
+The server should boot the latest kernel automatically. - Press Enter and the server will start to boot the OS.
 You should see the output going across the screen and come to a login. - 6.
-Log in using the SSR credentials: - username: essserv1 - password: <serial number of server> export TERM=xterm
+Log in to the operating system using SSR credentials: - username: essserv1 - password: <serial number of server> export TERM=xterm